 9 College Essay Topics to Avoid at ALL COSTS

 What makes a good college essay?
 It’s a question many high school seniors ask while going through the application process.
 A winning college essay engages admissions officers and shares with them the student’s identity and personality, painting a picture that goes beyond grades and test scores—compelling the reader to become an advocate for the student’s admission.
+Learn the college essay topics to avoid!

 Essays are a critical part of the college admissions process.
-A fantastic essay can make your application that much more likely to be accepted.
+A fantastic essay can make your application much more likely to be accepted.
 Likewise, a bad college essay can spell disaster for your chances of getting into the university of your choice.

 So, how can you make sure your college essays stand out?
 Sometimes talking about the mistakes you should avoid is the best way to answer this question.
-Here, we’ll take a deeper look at what cliche college essay topics to avoid and some helpful suggestions to make sure your essays stand out amongst the competition.
+Here, we’ll take a deeper look at which college essay topics to avoid and some helpful suggestions to make sure your essays stand out amongst the competition.

 College Admissions Essay Topics to Avoid